-Some of my most insightful, inspiring and innovative friends are my fellow baby-wearing, story-telling, photo-capturing mom bosses.
+Some of my most insightful, inspiring, and innovative friends are my fellow baby-wearing, story-telling, photo-capturing mom bosses.
 You see, we have this crazy commonality of being social media savvy while juggling a few kids, a camera and a handful of contracts.
 We’re stay-at-home mom influencers.

 At the end of the day, we’ve all worked countless hours to turn motherhood into a stay-at-home career that allows us to hold onto and capture the fleeting moments with our little ones.

-A recent study reveals 71 percent of mompreneurs still serve as the primary childcare provider.
+A recent study reveals that 71 percent of mompreneurs still serve as the primary childcare provider.
 They regularly put in a “second shift” after kids go to bed.

 My Mompreneur Path

 Like many moms, after having my first child I couldn’t picture returning to my nine-to-five job.
 This motivated me to channel my inner creativity and explore a number of fun projects, most of which became solid—albeit temporary—sources of income.

 I flipped lamps, had a photography business and I even owned a pregnancy fitness franchise for a while.
 Being a New York City girl, I had grit and street hustle, and nothing was going to change that, not even four babies.

 When we opted for a lifestyle change, leaving the Carolinas on the East Coast for the sunny and chill side of Southern California, I started a blog.